 It would be difficult to precisely know how these TPM-Ls/Vs arrange around membrane protein surfaces as detergent-protein interaction remains elusive.
-However, plausible binding modes of these detergents with membrane proteins can be conceived by noting the respective structural features of the TPM-Ls and TPM-Vs. Due to the facial property, the TPM-Ls are likely to associate with protein surfaces like other facial amphiphiles where the axis of detergent hydrophobic group aligns parallel with the long axis of a cylindrical membrane protein with a range of hydrophobic width from 28 to 32 Å (facial binding, Figure 7).[31]
+However, plausible binding modes of these detergents with membrane proteins can be conceived by noting the respective structural features of the TPM-Ls and TPM-Vs. Due to the facial property, the TPM-Ls are likely to associate with protein surfaces like other facial amphiphiles where the axis of detergent hydrophobic group aligns parallel with the long axis of a cylindrical membrane protein with a range of hydrophobic widths from 28 to 32 Å (facial binding, Figure 7).[31]
 However, this facial binding mode would be suboptimal for the TPM-Vs because it produces large empty spaces at the interfaces between protein and detergent micelles, leading to a decrease in the detergent-protein interactions.
 Consequently, the TPM-Vs likely prefer to interact with protein surfaces in another way.
 Here we suggest a circular mode where detergent hydrophobic groups surround the cylindrical hydrophobic surfaces of membrane proteins in a circular arrangement (circular binding, Figure 7).
 As both proteins and the TPM-Vs have curved hydrophobic surfaces, these bent TPMs could fit into the curved protein surfaces by adopting this interaction mode.
 So far there is no report of a detergent utilizing circular binding with membrane proteins for protein stability.
 Conclusively, we propose that the detergent binding mode could vary depending on the geometry of detergent hydrophobic groups: conventional detergents with a linear alkyl chain (prolate),[50] facial amphiphiles with linear hydrophobic surface (facial), a detergent with bent hydrophobic surface (e.g., TPM-Vs) (circular).
 Although more evidences are necessary to further support this proposition, the current study can be the first showcase of introduction for a circular binding mode between a detergent and membrane proteins.

 Conclusions